 Finding beach camping in Georgia is an adventure in and of itself.
 But when you do locate those hidden treasures mere minutes from the Atlantic, you may just find yourself far away from the waters, exploring the historical cities instead.
 Georgia may draw you in for the idea of camping on the beach, but she’ll keep you there for so much more.

 Beach camping in Georgia isn’t quite the same as beach camping in Florida.
-Most camping sites along Georgia’s beautiful beaches don’t allow camping.
-However, the many campgrounds close to the shore offer easy access to the beach, sometimes just a 15-minute walk.
+At most public Georgia beaches, camping directly on the beach is illegal.
+However, many campgrounds close to the shore offer easy access to the beach, sometimes just a 15-minute walk.

 And while you may be heading to Georgia thinking you’ll find that perfect spot right on the water, what you’ll find instead are live oak trees elegantly covered in Spanish moss, rivers that speak a language all their own, and a state that will intertwine you in her history.